Outreach & Effective Science Communication

 Afternoon:

-- Practicing a radio interview (with 2 trainers, in two groups so everybody practices): Including practicing your main message, dealing with difficult questions, framing, and using the judo technique.
+- practicing a radio interview: Including practicing your main message, dealing with difficult questions, framing and using the judo technique.

 At the end of the training course, participants will have learnt: